The Macaroni Club

 Samuel Drybutter was a jeweller and bookseller, who kept a shop in Westminster Hall.
 The newspapers often refer to him as a ‘toyman’, which means a seller of luxury goods such as jewellery, watches, and various trinkets.
 He began as an assistant to his mother Jane Drybutter, acting as manager of her shop in Pall Mall where she sold luxury items such as tortoishell snuffboxes and diamond rings and books with gold mounts, while he worked mainly from the shop (or stall) in Westminster Hall, where he also sold books.
 Jane Drybutter let out rooms above her shop in Pall Mall, and she also had a shop in Tunbridge Wells selling similar and less expensive items such as pocketbooks and ribbons and linen goods.
 The Drybutters frequently dealt with the wholesalers James Cox and Edward Grace.
 In October 1757 Cox and Grace prosecuted Samuel Drybutter for stealing two tortoishell snuff boxes from them, which he had had mounted in gold and had pretended he got them from another source.
 When charged, Drybutter claimed they were in a consignment of things for him to consider on a ‘sale or return’ basis, and that in the meantime he had them mounted for one of his customers who had seen them in his shop.
 He fully intended to pay for the boxes.
 Although Drybutter had previously been investigated for dealing in stolen goods, on this occasion it looked as though Cox and Grace had made a mistake in their records, and Drybutter was acquitted.
 Many people in the trade a case maker, a jeweller, a bookseller, a silk weaver, a watchmaker, a tailor, etc. testified to Drybutter’s honesty and good character.

 Drybutter again appeared at the Old Bailey in September 1767, but this time as the prosecutor, alledging that two boys, William Wools and Thomas Mills, had broken into his shop in Westminster Hall and stolen two silver watches, twenty-seven gold rings, a silver nutmeg-grater, thirty-five pairs of silver buckles, and other items.
 They were convicted and sentenced to transportation.
 In January 1771 Drybutter again appeared at the Old Bailey, to prosecute Michael Welch for stealing numerous items from his shop: a lacquer snuffbox, a silver nutmeg grater, silver thimbles, a bracelet set with garnets, numerous shoe buckles and knee buckles, watches, pencil cases, silver tankards, candlesticks and snuffers etc.; and further charged Michael Welch’s wife Lettia Johnson for receiving these goods, knowing them to have been stolen.
 Most of the goods showed up in a pawnbroker’s shop in Holborn.
 Welch was found guilty and transported, though his wife was acquitted.
 Drybutter again appeared at the Old Bailey in October 1776, in a complicated case in which William Davis was prosecuted for counterfeiting a warrant for the delivery of casks of wine and other goods by the United Company of Merchants of England trading to the East Indies, for which Drybutter had advanced the sum of £1,900.
-Drybutter was now living in the rooms above his house in Pall Mall, and let out the ground floor premises as a lottery office (presumably his mother had died, or at least had retired from business and no longer kept a shop herself).
+Drybutter was now living in the rooms above his house in Pall Mall, and let out the ground floor premises as a lottery office (his mother had died in 1761).
 An interesting bit of information from this trial relates to Drybutter’s physical size.
 William Davis, in his defence, said ‘I should not have suffered myself to be taken in my own house by Mr. Drybutter, a very little man, who I could have put down with one hand; he took me in my own house, where the greatest opportunity was offered me for escaping’ had he wished to do so.
 He claimed he did not intend to defraud Drybutter but intended to reimburse the funds in several months.
 Davis, who had a wife and three children, was found guilty and sentenced to death.

 Samuel Drybutter was in fact a notorious sodomite, and was considered to be the leader of the Macaroni Club in the 1770s.
 He was first arrested for attempted sodomy on 23 January 1770; he was committed to Tothill Fields Bridewell (Gen. Even.
 Post, 23-25 Jan.
 1770).
-It appears that he was exhibited in the pillory, as a news report referred to ‘the late severe discipline he underwent’ (London Even.
-Post, 25-27 July 1771).
+In September 1770 he was again apprehended soliciting a man in St. James's Park.
+He was already so notorious that "the populace, especially the women, were so enraged agaisnt him, that guards were sent for to attend the coach, and protect him from their fury" (Oxford Journal, 1 Sept.
+1770).
+A newspaper reported that a year earlier he had solicited his own servant boy, but the matter was made up with the boy's friends.
+He apparently approached many of the boys playing in Westminster Hall near his toyshop (Reading Mercury, 3 Sept.
+1770).
 Despite this, in July 1771 he again attempted ‘to repeat the infamous and detestable crime to which he seems to have so strong, though unnatural, a propensity’, and one evening tried to pick up a horse grenadier patroling at the Horse Guards.
 ‘He wanted him to dismount, and accompany him to a private place; the fellow refusing to comply, he offered him money and used several indecencies with him.’
 The soldier seized him and a watchman put him in the round-house overnight.
 But the next day Drybutter counter-charged the grenadier with an attempt to extort money, and the grenadier was himself arrested.
 ‘In the morning they were carried, in separate coaches, before Justice Wright.
 The concourse of people to see the offender was so great, that it was thought prudent to drive him up towards Pimlico, lest he should have fallen a prey to the fury of the mob.
 When they got to the Justices, he found means by parting with some of the wages of his iniquity, to make the affair up: they were accordingly both discharged; and the catamite, to escape the populace, was carried off in the coach to some place at a considerable distance.’
 He was said to have retired to his seat in the country for a few days.
 (London Even.
+Post, 25-27 July 1771).
+It appears that he was exhibited in the pillory, as a news report referred to ‘the late severe discipline he underwent’ (London Even.
 Post, 25-27 July 1771).

 During 1772, according to newspaper reports, Drybutter narrowly missed being apprehended for sodomy, always managing to escape.
 Immediately after Captain Jones was tried for sodomy, newspapers began urging the Magistrates to do something about Drybutter: ‘A celebrated toyman [i.e. Drybutter], not far from Westminster-hall, has taken a house in Pall-mall for the reception of a detestable set of wretches of his own stamp.’
 (This identical notice appeared in the Westminster Journal for 18-25 July 1772 and in the London Evening Post for 21-23 July).
 Soon after hearing the news that Captain Jones would be given a pardon, a sarcastic notice appeared in the papers: ‘Mr. Dr-b-tt-r’s club are desired to meet at the Gomorrah, to-morrow evening, to consider of a proper address of thanks to the throne for the respite of brother Jones.
 The Macaroni, Delettanti, and other Italian clubs will bring up the rear of the cavalcade, all dressed in white linen breeches’ (Morn.
 Chron., 7 Aug.).
 Many of the satiric references to Drybutter and the members of the Macaroni Club are full of such puns on sodomy.